Cecca/graphx-diameter/README.md

    [Arxiv preprint](http://arxiv.org/abs/1506.03265)

-**NOTE**: the implementation contained in this package is *not* the one used to performed the experiments described in the aforementioned papers.
+**NOTE**: the implementation contained in this package is *not* the one used to perform the experiments described in the aforementioned papers.
 That implementation is available under the GPL license [here](http://crono.dei.unipd.it/gradias/), and was developed on plain Spark. `graphx-diameter`, instead, provides an equivalent implementation compatible with `graphx`.

 Motivation